Partnership with Parents

 We strive to achieve an open, strong and meaningful partnership with all our nursery parents so we can provide the very best care and nursery education we possibly can for each and every child.

-Each child has a ‘home to nursery’ Daily Diary in which their Key Carer and parents share valuable information about their welfare and happiness, and into which we will also include photographs showing the children engaged in various activities or visits, which give parents an insight into their child’s nursery day.
+Each child has an electronic Learning Journey, in which their Key Carer and parents share valuable information about their welfare and happiness, and through which we will also share photographs showing the children engaged in various activities or visits, which give parents an insight into their child’s nursery day.

-Information Labels about upcoming events: for example, Nativity plays and Sports Days, are placed in the Diary to keep parents up to date with any changes in event times, or to simply invite you and your little one along!
-Please do sign to say that you have received the message!
+Key Dates: for example, Nativity play or Sports Day dates are included to keep parents up to date with any changes in event times, or to simply invite you and your little one along!
+Please do reply to say that you have received the message!

 TWO-YEAR CHECK: When your child turns two, you will be invited to a meeting with your Child’s Key Carer to go through their Development Check, as part of their Integrated Review with the Health Visitor.